-4. DANC 4000 Independent Study
+2. DANC 4000 Independent Study

 DANC 4000 Independent Study in Dance can be used toward the Core requirements in "Major Electives" category.
 Independent study in an area agreed upon by the supervising instructor and student.
 The student must find a faculty member willing to work with him/her on the project.
 Project can be 1-3 hours credit - as approved by the professor/instructor.
-Student will submit outline of independent course of study and obtain department head's signature prior to registering for DANC 4000 credit.
+Students will submit a proposed project and possibly an outline of independent course of study and must obtain the instructor's approval and department head's signature prior to registering for DANC 4000 credit.